dbierer/php-class-notes/php-cert-apr-2022.md

 * For Wed 13 Apr 2022
   * Second Mock Exam
   * Quizzes for Topic Area #7 (OOP)
+* For Fri 15 Apr 2022
+  * Final Mock Exam
+  * Quizzes for all remaining Topics

 ## Docker Container Setup
 * Download the ZIP file from the URL given by the instructor